DanielPitfield/Crime-Mapper/README.md

 * Not responsive for mobile devices
 * Larger resolutions (above 1920x1080) are untested
 * API Key is visible (key is restricted to website domain with quota limits)

-**Note:** This repository was imported from GitLab.

-Sensitive information such as the password for the database user and (albeit to a lesser extent) the API key were changed prior to the import process (therefore any previous commits show only out-of-date information and the currently hosted solution uses different information that has not been made publicly visible).